Cutting food waste without becoming rigid

 Every time I throw food away, it feels like I'm tossing money straight into the bin.
 And I'm not alone: the average French household wastes 20 kg of food a year, including 7 kg still in packaging.
 That's about €240 gone.
 But there are simple ways to cut this waste without turning daily life into a strict routine.

 Conclusion: Cutting food waste doesn't have to feel like a burden.
 Small gestures, repeated week after week, transform both your bin and your bills.
 You eat better, spend less, and show more respect for the planet's resources.
+Start with our zero-waste kitchen guide for practical changes.

 About the author: